DPDP Act 2026: A Compliance Guide for TA Leaders

 • Data Minimization:

-• The Act likely emphasizes the principle of data minimization, meaning only the data necessary for recruitment purposes should be collected.
+• The Act emphasizes the principle of data minimization, meaning only the data necessary for recruitment purposes should be collected.
 HR departments must evaluate and limit the data gathered to what is essential for the hiring process.

 • Rights of Data Subjects: